-The Addiction Treatment Program is designed to provide a full range of services across the entire continuum of care for patients ages 18 or over with a primary diagnosis of chemical dependency.
-A specialized inpatient hospital program provides a safe and supportive intensive treatment program for those patients who are concluded to be a danger to themselves or others due to either a substance abuse and/or psychiatric problem.
-Hospital based and medically monitored detoxification services provide a safe and controlled withdrawal from alcohol, opiates, and benzodiazepines.
+The Bergen New Bridge Medical Center (BNBMC) Substance Use Disorder Treatment Program offers a full range of services across the entire continuum of care.
+Our programs provide a supportive environment to begin your journey towards recovery.
+Hospital-based and medically monitored detoxification services offer a safe and controlled withdrawal from alcohol, opiates, and benzodiazepines.
 ASAM criteria will determine patient placement for those who require residential, partial hospital, or intensive outpatient programming.
-Abstinence, aggressive intervention, family participation, and sustained support are the key elements of addiction services.
+Abstinence, appropriate intervention, family participation, and sustained support are the key elements of our treatment services.

 Inpatient Medical Detoxification